rpm-software-management/dnf5/doc/commands/search.8.rst

 given keywords from the user against various metadata.

 By default the command searches for all requested keys (AND operation) in `Name` or `Summary` fields from the RPM package metadata.
+Users can limit the search to specific fields using ``--name`` or ``--summary`` options.
 Matching is case-insensitive and globs are supported.

 Options